sixty-nine/blinkt/README.md

 This class must implement the `BlinkIt/Workers/Worker` interface.

-In a Worker class can use:
+In a Worker class you can use:

  * `self.interval` is the time interval to call the worker (default 1 second)
  * `self.driver`  is a reference to the Blinkt library abstraction interface